-We show that this problem is not only prevalent for post-treatment variables, so that researchers cannot rely on simple rules of thumb for variable inclusion.
-Instead, each potential control requires its own careful identification argument based on economic theory, which is difficult to provide if the feature space is large and ultimately undermines the purpose of automated model selection.\footnote{\citet{Koopmans1947}: ``Without resort to theory [...] conclusions relevant to the guidance of economic policies cannot be drawn.''}
+We show that this problem is not only prevalent for post-treatment variables or variables that are themselves considered outcome variables (\citealp{Vanneste2021}), so that researchers cannot rely on simple rules of thumb for variable inclusion.
+By contrast, each potential control requires its own careful identification argument based on domain knowledge\footnote{Early econometricians such as Tjalling Koopmans were of course well aware of this fact: ``Without resort to theory [...] conclusions relevant to the guidance of economic policies cannot be drawn'' (\citealp{Koopmans1947}).}, which is difficult to provide if the feature space is large and ultimately undermines the purpose of automated variable selection.
 We stress, however, that DML has broader applications, e.g., for the estimation of high-dimensional instrumental variable models (\citealp{Belloni2017}) and arbitrary do-calculus objects (\citealp{Jung2021}), as well as for data-splitting to reduce over-fitting.
-Our argument therefore specifically applies to the case when machine learning tools are used for the purpose of confounder detection.
+Our argument therefore specifically applies to the case when machine learning tools are used for the purpose of confounder selection.